 In Illinois, landlords can prohibit pets within their rental units.
 However, the Fair Housing Act mandates that landlords allow emotional support animals (ESAs) and service animals in their rental units, as federal law does not consider them pets.

-Pet information: During the application process, landlords should ask prospective tenants if they have pets, emotional support animals (ESAs), or service animals.
-If you’re a landlord who permits pets, include a section within your rental application to gather crucial information such as the type of pet, size, age, and breed.
+Pet information: During the application process, landlords should ask prospective tenants if they have pets, emotional support animals, or service animals.
+If you’re a landlord who permits pets, include a section in your rental application to gather crucial information, such as the type, size, age, and breed of the pet.

 Denial Process

-If a landlord decides not to rent to an applicant, they must deny their application legally.
-Valid reasons for rejection include low income, poor credit, eviction history, criminal background, or false/incomplete information on the application.
-As always, decisions must always abide by fair housing laws.
+If a landlord decides not to rent to an applicant, they must legally deny the applicant’s application.
+Legitimate reasons for rejection include low income, poor credit, eviction history, criminal background, or false/incomplete information on the application.
+As always, a landlord’s rental decisions must comply with fair housing laws.

 Denial notice: Illinois law does not require landlords to inform applicants when they reject their application or to explain the reasons for the denial.

-Credit/background denials: Under the FCRA, landlords who deny a tenant application based on credit history must provide written notice indicating that the denial was due to information in the credit report.
+Credit/Background denials: Under the FCRA, landlords who deny a tenant’s application based on credit history must provide written notice stating that the denial was based on information in the credit report.

 This notice must include:

-- A reminder that the applicant has the right to dispute the decision
+- A reminder that the applicant has the right to dispute the decision, and

-Document storage: While Illinois law does not require landlords to retain documents related to rental application denials, holding onto rental applications, credit reports, and communication logs is considered best practice.
-The statute of limitations for fair housing discrimination claims is 1 year in Illinois, so keeping records for at least this long is wise.
+Document storage: While state law does not require landlords to retain documents related to denials as of 2026, holding onto rental applications, credit reports, and communication logs is considered best practice in the rental industry.
+The statute of limitations for Fair Housing discrimination claims is 1 year in Illinois, so many landlords choose to keep documents for at least this long.